andmarmar/mrht_simulation/README.md

 In addition to the packages mentioned above (which are included in this repository), you need to install some extra dependencies for all packages to work correctly.

 - **HuNavSim dependencies:**
-  For the human simulation to work, you must clone the [HuNavSim repository](https://github.com/robotics-upo/hunav_sim) and follow the instructions in its 'Dependencies' section to install all required libraries and packages.
+  For the human simulation to work, you must follow the instructions in the 'Dependencies' section in the [HuNavSim repository](https://github.com/robotics-upo/hunav_sim) to install all required libraries and packages.

 - **Other ROS 2 dependencies:**
   Make sure to install all ROS 2 dependencies